-You’ve been using your washing machine day in and day out for quite some time now to clean your clothes and linens, but when is the last time you took some time to clean your washing machine?
+You’ve been using your washing machine day in and day out for quite some time now to clean your clothes and linens, but when was the last time you took some time to clean your washing machine?
 Here is a comprehensive step by step guide that will help you learn how to clean a washing machine easily and naturally.

 If you’re like me, the thought of cleaning your washing machine never crossed your mind.
 I always assumed that while the machine was washing my clothes, it was also cleaning itself.